zhiyingfang2022/llm-d/PROJECT.md

    2. Describe what will be required for graduation (success criteria)
    3. The component can be widely used with the experimental label by others
 5. Once the component graduates, it moves to the core github org and follows the core process
-6. If the component does not graduate or stops being maintained, it will be archived for at least 3 months before being moved out of the incubation org.
+6. If the component does not graduate or stops being maintained, it will be archived for at least 3 months before being moved out of the incubation org

 #### Experimental Features and APIs